Calculate Hours Between Two Times in Excel (6 Methods)

 If you have two times in two different cells in Excel and want to calculate the difference in hours, then you are in the right place.
 We will show you 6 different methods that you can use to calculate hours between two times in Excel.

-6 Methods to Calculate Hours Between Two Times in Excel
+1. Calculating Hours Between Two Times Simply by Subtracting Them in Excel

 Basic Dataset

-The most basic way of calculating time in hours between two times is to subtract those two times.
-But we need to ensure one thing that is we have to subtract the starting time from the end time.
+The most basic way of calculating time duration between two times is to subtract those two times.
+But we need to ensure one thing: we have to subtract the starting time from the end time.
 Otherwise, the result will be negative.

 To do that, follow the steps below.